yaapu/FrskyTelemetryScript/README.md

 ## Voltage Sources

 Battery voltage is tracked independentely for 3 battery sources: FLVSS, analog port A2 and flight controller.
-You can cycle between them with a short press of [ENTER].
+(The script can also use the A2 analog voltage source from X4R and X6R receivers, a2 would be displayed next to cell voltage).
+A short press of [ENTER] cycles between all the sources.
 Min value is also tracked for the 3 sources and can be shown with a [MENU] short press.

-If you use a second FLVSS voltage sensor the OpenTX variable name needs to be "cel2"
+If you use a second FLVSS voltage sensor the OpenTX variable has to renamed to "cel2"

-The script can also use the A2 analog voltage source from X4R and X6R receivers (a2 is displayed next to cell voltage).

 When a second battery is detected the script also tracks "aggregate" battery values and shows a "B1+B2" label in the right panel.
 Cell value and battery voltage is the "minimum" between the two batteries, current is summed and capacity percent is averaged.
 A short press of [MENU] will show min/max values for this aggregate view.